News — Page 215

 It has been more than two weeks since U.S. Rep. Mo Brooks (R-Huntsville) took part in an Electoral College challenge, which also included speaking at a rally in support of the challenge earlier in the day.
 While Brooks has faced widespread criticism from his Democrat colleagues and liberal voices in the mainstream press, he maintains […]

-U.S. Army General Lloyd J. Austin (Ret.) on Thursday was granted a waiver through votes by both chambers of Congress, allowing him to be confirmed as the next secretary of the Department of Defense.
-The waiver for Austin, who retired from active duty in 2016, was required because federal law mandates that the Secretary of […]
+U.S. Army General Lloyd J. Austin was granted a waiver by both chambers of Congress, allowing him to be confirmed as Secretary of Defense.

 MONTGOMERY — Alabama Governor Kay Ivey extended the state’s facial covering requirement another six weeks during a press conference at the state capitol on Thursday.
 The mask mandate is now set to expire on Friday, March 5.
 Thursday’s extension came just over 24 hours before the measure had been set to lapse.
 Ivey cited high […]

-Maynard Cooper & Gale on Thursday announced that Jason Isbell has joined the Governmental Affairs practice as “of counsel” in the firm’s Montgomery office.
-Widely respected on Goat Hill, Isbell brings 18 years of experience working in the governmental affairs sector.
-Most recently, he served for seven years as vice president of Legal and Governmental […]
+Maynard Cooper & Gale announced that Jason Isbell has joined the Governmental Affairs practice as Of Counsel in the firm’s Montgomery office.

 President Joe Biden has already succumbed to the wishes of liberal environmentalists and gone against his calls for unity, according to Public Service Commission President Twinkle Cavanaugh.
 In a conversation with Yellowhammer News, Cavanaugh reacted to Biden’s executive orders canceling the Keystone XL oil pipeline and placing the United States back in the Paris climate […]